 While the company's various media holdings earn millions through advertising sales, Time Warner itself spent $2.4 billion on advertising in fiscal 2014.

 Time Warner's revenue dropped to $27 billion in fiscal 2014, a decrease of more than $2 billion compared to fiscal 2013.
 The dip was largely because of the divestiture of the company's publishing business.
 However, even with the decreased revenue, Time Warner claimed a net income of $3.83 billion for fiscal 2014.
 That was an increase of about $136 million compared to the previous fiscal period.

 Time Warner is greater than the sum total of its parts.
 Like other media conglomerates, the company focuses on maximizing the profit potential of its original content by distributing that material through multiple channels.
 For example, a film produced by Warner Bros. can be shown in theaters, aired for subscribers on HBO, and then aired again on one of its advertising-supported cable outlets.
 The company also uses its vast array of media outlets to cross-promote its movies, TV shows, and magazines.

 The company's Networks segment has adopted a successful programming strategy: TBS has positioned itself as a popular outlet for sitcoms and other comedy programming and TNT has focused largely on airing dramatic movies and TV shows.

-Time Warner spun off its Publishing unit that had been struggling with the challenging environment of declining print readership.
+Time Warner spun off its Publishing unit ( Time Inc.) that had been struggling with the challenging environment of declining print readership.